 These types of grasses are considered southern grasses because they thrive in warm states and lack the cold-weather hardiness of cool-season grasses.
-If you’re not sure whether or not you live in a state where warm-season grass is appropriate, or if you live in the tricky transitional grow zone, this map (under Turfgrass Types) can be helpful in deciding what types of grass will do well in your area.
+If you’re not sure whether or not you live in a state where warm-season grass is appropriate, or if you live in the tricky transition grow zone, this map (under Turfgrass Types) can help decide what types of grass will do well in your area.

 So, you’ve determined that you live far enough south to warrant a grass species that loves the heat.
 You need a warm-season grass species and St. Augustinegrass is what you've decided on.
 St. Augustine comes in several different varieties or "cultivars" (cultivated-variety), including:

 'Palmetto' is the type of grass you should choose if you live in a coastal or an island area.
 This type of grass likes full sun to partial shade, and it has excellent green color.
 'Palmetto' grass has a fine, soft texture, which makes for lower maintenance lawn care because it is resistant to thatch build-up and chinch bugs.
 While 'Palmetto' definitely prefers warm weather, it is more cold-weather hardy than other types of St. Augustine.
 It can withstand temperatures as low as five degrees without showing too many signs of stress.
 Because this type of grass grows a massive root system beneath the soil, it requires less water to survive and thrive.
 A large root system means two things: less intensive lawn care, and more drought tolerance.
 Under the right conditions, and with a lawn care routine that is appropriate to this variety of St. Augustinegrass, including the use of liquid lawn care products, you will have a beautiful, lush, green lawn.